Using technology in your daily operations

 Business to business

 Using the Internet for B2B transactions holds the greatest potential for many small businesses.
-There are two distinct aspects to this model that separate it from the more familiar business-to-consumer e-tailing model:
+There are two distinct aspects to this model that separate it from the more familiar business-to-customer e-tailing model:

 Flexibility in pricing